Lifecycle-Science/re2-docs/docs-source/docs/api.md

 ---
-sidebar_position: 10
+sidebar_position: 6
-title: Braze Integration
 ---

-# RE2 Integration with Braze
+# The RE2 REST API

 :::caution

 RE2 is in pre-release development.
 This documentation is a work in progress.

 :::